EnRoute (magazine)

 enRoute is the in-flight magazine and entertainment system of Air Canada.
 All content in the print magazine, as well as the website, is published in both French and English by Spafax.
 The magazine has offices in both Montreal, Quebec. and Toronto, Ontario.

 Distribution

 The magazine is offered for free on all Air Canada aircraft and in its Maple Leaf Lounges, as well as on their website.
 The publisher of the magazine is Spafax Canada Inc. As well as the magazine, enRoute is the name given to Air Canada's in-flight entertainment programme of movies, television, radio and short films, available on most flights.

 History

-In August 2019, Sydney Loney was the Executive Editor until August 2020 when she became the editor-in-chief,.
+In August 2019, Sydney Loney was the Executive Editor until August 2020 when she became the editor-in-chief.
 In the past, Ilana Weitzman served as the editor-in-chief of the magazine until July 2015 when she was replaced by Jean-François Légaré.
+Nathalie Cusson served as Art Director from 2010 to 2014.
 Stefanie Sosiak serves as Art Director (as of October 2015).